William J. Fallon: Post service life

 Fallon joined the Massachusetts Institute of Technology (MIT) Center for International Studies as a Robert Wilhelm Fellow for nine months, starting August 2008.
-He will collaborate with the MIT community in research, seminars, conferences and other intellectual projects.
+He was to collaborate with the MIT community in research, seminars, conferences and other intellectual projects.

 Fallon was the commencement speaker at the 2009 commencement ceremonies at his alma mater, Villanova University.
 He also was the 2009 commencement speaker for the University of California, San Diego's Graduate School of International Relations and Pacific Studies.

 Starting in June 2009, Admiral Fallon served as co-chair of the Center for Strategic & International Studies Commission on Smart Global Health Policy alongside the President and CEO of CARE, Helene D. Gayle where he discussed his experiences with the security dimensions of global health.
 Admiral Fallon contributed in multiple conferences and policy discussions and attended a summer tour of Kenya that included the Kibera slums.
 At a global health event in the North Carolina Research Triangle, Admiral Fallon gave the keynote address:

 I spent more than 40 years of my life serving in the U.S. Navy, serving around the world, as well as Commander of both U.S. Pacific Command and U.S. Central Command.
 When I was a student at the U.S. Naval War College, security was defined in very traditional terms.
 It was the business of competing sovereign state actors with defined borders who pursue hard national interests.

 Working on the ground in the far corners of the world, however, I came to appreciate that security today is much more about basic day-to-day existence – it's primarily about the security of the individual.
 Included in this, the way people relate to each other, their families, their jobs and their communities.
 It is broader and far more personal than traditional notions of security.
-And at the heart of human security is health.

-Admiral Fallon joined Tilwell Petroleum LLC in August, 2009 as a partner and advisor for the company's strategic business development program.
+And at the heart of human security is health.Admiral Fallon joined Tilwell Petroleum LLC in August, 2009 as a partner and advisor for the company's strategic business development program.
 "We are excited to have Admiral Fallon join our team at Tilwell," said Tony Cardwell, Managing Member of Tilwell.
 "Admiral Fallon's extensive experience in the Navy and his work with government and non-governmental agencies is a great addition to Tilwell as we continue to expand our customer base and support for both military and commercial applications."

 Admiral Fallon was named chief executive officer of NeuralIQ Government Services, Inc. in March 2010.